evaera/RoVer/README.md

 - `!UnbindAll` - Removes all group bindings configured for this server.
 - `!Update <@user>` - Forcibly update verification status of a user, same as them running `!verify`.
 Make sure you @mention the user.
 - `!Whois <@user>` - Get a link to a verified user's profile.
+- `!Prefix <prefix>` - Change the command prefix.
+(Default: `!`)

 You can run these commands without arguments to set them back to their default state.

 When a user joins your server, the bot will automatically check if they are already in our database, and if so, they will be verified immediately.
 If they are not already in the database, they will be instructed to go to the verification website to verify themselves.
 If you are using the hosted version of the bot, then the user will automatically be given the verified state after they verify on the website. **However**, if you are hosting the bot yourself, the user will have to run the `!verify` command in order for the bot to check if they are verified.

 You should probably make a read-only channel in the server explaining these processes to your members.
+(You can do this automatically with the !CreateVerifyChannel command)

 RoVer will ignore users with a role called "RoVer Bypass", so you can give them custom names or give people a member role when they aren't actually verified or in a group.